 Another common culprit of sharp pain while peeing?
 Yeast Infections.
 That uncomfortable burning sensation could be a result of an overgrowth of yeast in your vagina.
 Look out for these other symptoms that go along with the burning:

-Antifungal Medications For Yeast Infection usually make this an easy fix.
+Antifungal medications for Yeast Infection usually make this an easy fix.
 Some over-the-counter yeast infection remedies, such as Boric Acid, are very effective, but there is always a concern about recurrence if the infection is not properly cleared.
 It's always a good idea to consult with a doctor if you think you have a chronic yeast infection as some STIs share the same symptoms.
+Fluconazole is a powerful prescription antifungal that can often cure a yeast infection with just 1 pill.

 If you're getting yeast infections four or more times a year, you should also check with a doctor so they can prescribe a longer treatment plan.
 That will help you get back to normal!